 Repairing the Silhouette Cameo 4

-I don’t use Cameo cutter much at all, so I was pretty disappointed to see it not working correctly when I wanted to cut some vinyl stickers.
+I don’t use Cameo cutter much at all, so I was pretty disappointed to see it not working correctly when I wanted to cut some vinyl stickers for my bike project.
 The carriage would just slowly move to the right and stop.
-Turn it off and back on, and it would do the same until it hit the right side and make a terrible knocking noise.
+Turn it off and back on, and it would do the same until it hit the right side and make a terrible knocking noise as the position sensor did know where the carriage was.

 Disassembling the unit and doing some online searching it seems the left stop sensor was bad.
-It is a Normally Open IR switch and after doing some extensive searching was able to find one online.
-I mocked up the circuit board and cut one on the Glowforge, did some very small soldering to wire it up, and it 100% fixed the problem.
+It is a Normally Open IR switch and after doing some extensive searching was able to find a replacement online.
+I mocked up the circuit board and cut a prototype on the Glowforge, did some very small soldering to wire it up, and it 100% fixed the problem. read more

 3D Printing Project: F1 Sim Wheel